-tags: hawaii travel, hawaiian ghost stories, nuuanu pali lookout, pali lookout photos, pele stories
+tags: budget oahu attractions, hawaii cheap travel, hawaiian ghost stories, nuuanu pali lookout, pali lookout photos, pele stories

 The Pali Lookout, a scenic viewing spot along the cliffs of the Nu’uanu Pali, has been a staple in my family’s guide to Oahu for many years.
 Whenever visitors from out of town would come to our home, I’d find myself back up here again, gazing down upon the Kaneohe Bay and fighting back the incredible gusts of wind that come with such amazing, elevated views.